 Epiduo Side Effects

-Note: This page contains information about the side effects of adapalene / benzoyl peroxide topical.
-Some of the dosage forms included on this document may not apply to the brand name Epiduo.
+Note: This document contains side effect information about adapalene / benzoyl peroxide topical.
+Some dosage forms listed on this page may not apply to the brand name Epiduo.

-Applies to adapalene / benzoyl peroxide topical: topical application gel/jelly
+Applies to adapalene/benzoyl peroxide topical: topical application gel/jelly, topical application pad.